-If there’s one question asked online in relation to anabolic steroids more than any other, it’s this one – what does steroids do?
+If there’s one question asked online in relation to anabolics more than any other, it’s this one – what does steroids do?
 Most of those people associate them with huge muscles, but they aren’t sure exactly what they do or how they work.

-Before answering questions about what does steroids do, it’s important to first consider the fact that there are two very common types used in the medical world: corticosteroids and anabolic.
+Before answering questions about what they do, it’s important to first consider the fact that there are two very common types used in the medical world: corticosteroids and anabolic.

 Though they are similar in some ways, they are different in others.